And now for something completely different, watermelon and radish sprouts make a spicy savory twist on fruit salad for summer!

 Is watermelon good for you?

 Radish is the perfect sprouting seed to me, since it only takes 3-4 days to have a big pile of zesty radish microgreens.
-These spicy little shoots have a peppery flavor, and are associated with the same anti-cancer properties as their milder counterparts broccoli sprouts.

 How to Sprout Sprouts

 Sprouts, sometimes called microgreens, are easy to grow in general, requiring only water and being well-drained.

 If you are growing your own radish sprouts, start about a week before you need them for your recipe.

 - Use 2-4 tablespoons of seed and put it into your sprouting container.